 Anti-UV Protective Nets are much more effective than open weave nets

 Anti-UV close weave protective silage nets have many advantages over most other silage nets.
 They are wind resistant reducing oxygen transmission when used over standard plastic films or silage sheets.
 They are very flexible, forming well to the silage and are easier to handle.
 They can be used directly over plastic film without need for a black sheet.
 They are non-slip so gravel bags are less prone to sliding off the slopes.
 Most importantly anti-UV protective silage nets are much safer to walk on than most open weave nets widely available in the UK.

-Silostop Protective Nets are NON-SLIP and much safer than most open weave nets
+UV Nets and Advanced Fleece Covers are Non-Slip and safer than most open weave nets

 BETTER SILAGE, REDUCED FEED COSTS, MORE MILK AND LESS HASSLE